-Enable When checked a TimeCode counter is inserted into the overlay and Video output useful with a 24fps Composition synchronized to an external 25 fps TimeCode.
+Enable When checked a TimeCode counter is inserted into the overlay and Video output.

+External Timecode When checked the TimeCode Counter displays the incoming TimeCode.
+This feature is useful with a 24fps Composition synchronized to an external 25 fps TimeCode.
 A . dot precedes the TC counter when the source is external.
 [Alt + B]